-It’s big enough to swallow five cubic metres of cargo but small enough to winkle into your average car parking space and as it is based on the Peugeot 807 people carrier, it’s as comfortable and driveable as a car.
+It’s big enough to swallow five cubic metres of cargo but small enough to winkle into the average car parking space, so we don’t end up in the far corner of Sainsbury’s car park with all the other LCVs on a Friday night.

 Price: £14,720 (ex VAT)

 Power (bhp/rpm): 120/4,000

 Payload (kg): 913

 CAP Monitor RV: £4,750 (30%)